-Mindy M. Morton’s practice focuses on intellectual property litigation.
-She has handled a variety of cases in state and federal courts, including trade secret, patent, trademark, copyright, computer fraud, and non-compete agreement litigation.
+Mindy’s practice focuses on intellectual property litigation.
+She has handled a variety of cases in state and federal courts, including trade secret, patent, trademark, copyright, computer fraud and non-compete agreement litigation.

-Ms. Morton is admitted to practice before the United States District Court, Northern, Central, Eastern, and Southern Districts of California and Southern and Eastern Districts of New York, and the United States Court of Appeal, Ninth and Federal Circuits.
+Mindy is admitted to practice before the United States District Court, Northern, Central, Eastern and Southern Districts of California and Southern and Eastern Districts of New York, and the United States Court of Appeal, Ninth and Federal Circuits.

-Prior to joining Procopio, Ms. Morton was a partner at Bergeson LLP.
-She has also practiced at Squire Sanders & Dempsey, Fenwick & West, and Cahill Gordon & Reindel.
+Prior to joining Procopio, Mindy was a partner at Bergeson LLP.
+She has also practiced at Squire Sanders & Dempsey, Fenwick & West and Cahill Gordon & Reindel.

-- Successfully moved to dismiss declaratory relief complaint in case involving patent for embryo imaging.
+- Moved to dismiss declaratory relief complaint in case involving patent for embryo imaging.

 - Represented medical device company in patent case involving first sale doctrine.